-From S. Kim on September 17th, 2009 in Green Remodeling
+From Dean Dowd on September 17, 2009 in Green Remodeling

 Additional sustainable hardware is available, like these lead-free, pewter palm tree and bamboo knobs & pulls.